tryjumping/dose-response/design.md

 TODO
 ----
+* Add a reliable replay system and turn it on
+  This will be great when I trigger a bug during the gameplay but don't know how to repeat it yet.
 * Show the doses' and monsters' locations when hitting the Perfect High (99 or 98 points SoM)
 * Generate a new location when the player leaves the current map